goes-funky/integrations-testing-framework/readme.md

 # Provide name of parameters through appropriate argument while calling 'intercept_requests' decorator

 # For example to replace value of 'client_id' and 'client_secret' query parameters with dummy value
-replace_req_params=['client_id', 'client_secret']
+filter_req_params=['client_id', 'client_secret']

 # For example to replace value of 'client_id' and 'authorization' headers with dummy value
-replace_req_headers=['client_id', 'authorization']
+filter_req_headers=['client_id', 'authorization']

 # For example to replace value of 'client_id' and 'client_secret' keys in request body with dummy value
-replace_req_data=['client_id', 'client_secret']
+filter_req_data=['client_id', 'client_secret']
 ```
-> **CAUTION:** Replacing a value that is the only distinction between two requests would result in multiple matches for a request at the time of mocking.
+> **Caution:** Replacing a value that is the only distinction between two requests would result in multiple matches for a request at the time of mocking.
 In that case next request that has not already been matched would be selected.

 ### Hide Sensitive Data in Response
-You can select to anonymize requests responses before saving them to the file (generate=True).
+You can select to update requests responses before saving them to the file (generate=True).
 Every value in the response body would be replaced with a dummy value.
 ```
-# Set 'anonymize_resp_data=True' while calling 'intercept_requests' decorator
+# Set 'filter_resp_data=True' while calling 'intercept_requests' decorator
 ```
 Replacing everything in response body might break tap code while mocking requests from the recorded file (generate=False).
 For example tap code might expect a valid timestamp, id, report-id etc in response to an API for processing.
-For such cases, you can provided list of keys that should be preserved during response anonymization.
+For such cases, you can provided list of keys that should be preserved during response update.
 ```
 # For example to preserve values of 'timestamp', 'id', 'report-id' and 'page-number' keys
-anonymize_resp_data_skip_keys=['timestamp', 'id', 'report-id' 'page-number']
+filter_resp_data_skip_keys=['timestamp', 'id', 'report-id' 'page-number']
 ```
 > **Note:** Decorated method still receives actual response.

-> **LIMITATION:** Response anonymization only works for 'content-type: application/json'.
+> **Limitation:** Response update only works for 'content-type: application/json'.

 Since decorated method still receives actual response, tap output would still contain sensitive data from response.
-To make tap output anonymized data, we have to write tests in 3 steps instead of 2.
+To hide sensitive content from tap output, we have to write tests in 3 steps instead of 2.
 ```
 # Step 1
 # Run the test making requests to the actual server, record responses to the file.
-@intercept_requests('./requests/example.txt', generate=True, anonymize_resp_data=True)
+@intercept_requests('./requests/example.txt', generate=True, filter_resp_data=True)
 @with_sys_args(['--config', <config_path>, '--catalog', <catalog_path>])
 def test_stream_example():
     tap_example.main()